15 Ways To Fix Broken Nails

 12. Nail Mending Kits

-Explore commercial nail mending kits, which typically include an electric drill, nail glue, and other tools designed specifically for repairing broken nails.
+Explore commercial nail mending kits, which typically include an electric drill, nail glue and other tools designed specifically for repairing broken nails.

 13. Nail Extensions